DGKSK8LIFE/News-Article-Templating-System/checklist.md

 ## TODO

-Fix all bugs that linger in completed tasks (IE: github issue).
+Fix all bugs that linger in completed tasks (IE: Github issues).